 II.
 CONTRACT APPOINTMENTS

 In all appointments not specifically described as tenure track, faculty appointments will be non-tenure track.
-Initial appointments will be for one year and subsequent appointments will be either for one year or for two years, as described below.
+Initial appointments will be for one year and subsequent appointments will be for a maximum of three years, as described below.
 Reappointment after the expiration of a contract is at the university's sole discretion.
-In situations where a programmatic need cannot be met through normal tenure track hiring procedures, a department may be allowed, upon recommendation of the dean and approval of the provost, to reappoint a contract faculty to a two year contract.
+In situations where a programmatic need cannot be met through normal tenure track hiring procedures, a department may be allowed, upon recommendation of the dean and approval of the provost, to reappoint a contract faculty to a two or three-year contract.

 If an individual on a contract appointment transfers to a tenure track position, a maximum of two years credit may be applied toward tenure.